jsplumb/jsplumb/etc/api/core.api.md

     allowNestedGroups: boolean;
     // (undocumented)
     abstract _appendElement(el: T["E"], parent: T["E"]): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "applyConnectorType" is marked as @public, but its signature references "AbstractConnector" which is marked as @internal
+    //
     // (undocumented)
     abstract applyConnectorType(connector: AbstractConnector, t: TypeDescriptor): void;
     // (undocumented)